 From outside the Ranger branch:

 - Blink for the stealth approach and the emergency disengage.
-Blink is the load-bearing utility skill for the entire build.
+Blink is the load-bearing utility skill for the entire build, and the only reliable way to peel off a crowd before it surrounds you.

 Combat Rotation

 The opening: enter stealth before line of sight.
 Approach from a flanking angle.
 Land a Backstab opener on the priority target.
-Sneak Attack damage, the Backstab rear-hit bonus, weapon Vicious procs, and the Bloodfeather Cutting and Fire bonuses all stack on the same hit, which deletes most non-boss enemies in one swing.
+Sneak Attack damage, the Backstab rear-hit bonus, weapon Vicious procs, and the Bloodfeather Cutting and Fire bonuses all stack on the same hit, which deletes most non-boss single targets in one swing.
+Spend Focus on a heavy attack here when the meter is full for the 2x damage spike.

 The mid-fight: Multistab the next adjacent target while Poisoned Blades ticks on the first body.
 Dodge roll between attacks to maintain positioning.
-Daggers have short reach; you cannot stand still and trade hits.
+Daggers have short reach; you cannot stand still and trade hits, and against more than one enemy you cannot stand still at all.

 Skill Tree Allocation